Bambam language

-Bambam (also: Pitu Ulunna Salu) is an Austronesian language of West Sulawesi, Indonesia.
-It is spoken in the Mambi and Tabang districts of Mamasa Regency, and in the Matangnga district of Polewali Mandar Regency.
+Bambam (Bambang) is an Austronesian language of West Sulawesi, Indonesia.
+It is spoken in the Mambi, Mehalaan, East Rantebulahan, and Bambang districts of Mamasa Regency, and in the Matangnga district of Polewali Mandar Regency.
 Together with Aralle-Tabulahan, Ulumanda', Pannei and Dakka, Bambam belongs to the Pitu Ulunna Salu languages, which form a subbranch within the Northern branch of the South Sulawesi subgroup.